trustgraph-ai/trustgraph/README.md

 - [@trustgraph/react-state](https://www.npmjs.com/package/@trustgraph/react-state)
 - [@trustgraph/react-provider](https://www.npmjs.com/package/@trustgraph/react-provider)

-## Knowledge Cores
+## Context Cores

 A challenge facing GraphRAG architectures is the ability to reuse and remove datasets from agent workflows.
-TrustGraph can store the data ingest process as reusable Knowledge Cores.
-Knowledge cores can be loaded and removed during runtime.
+TrustGraph can store the data ingest process as reusable Context Cores.
+Context cores can be loaded and removed during runtime.
 Some sample knowledge cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

-A Knowledge Core has two components:
+A Context Core has two components:

-- Knowledge graph triples
+- Context graph triples
-- Vector embeddings mapped to the knowledge graph
+- Vector embeddings mapped to the context graph

 ## Integrations
 TrustGraph provides component flexibility to optimize agent workflows.